Welcome to Armstrong-Kelley Park

-Armstrong-Kelley Park at 684 Main Street in Osterville, MA is owned and operated by the Cape Cod Horticultural Society.
+Armstrong-Kelley Park at 675 Main Street in Osterville, MA is owned and operated by the Cape Cod Horticultural Society.
+The CCHS is a non-profit #501 (c) (3) organization.
 The society was established in 1928 and the land was given by generous patrons to the society in 1930.
 Cape Cod’s oldest and largest (8.5 acres) privately owned park open free to the public.
 Leashed pets welcome.

-* Umbrella & big leaf magnolias, Japanese cedars, & stewartia
+* Umbrella & big leaf magnolias, Japanese cedars, Dawn Redwood & two Stewartia

 We have a special place in our hearts for children of all ages.
 We love it when families come to the Park.
 We are committed to making the Park kid friendly and offer educational activities throughout the year.